-Contrasting to the anachronistic understanding of Coubertin, meanwhile the participation of women in the Games are a matter of course.
-This fact may be one of the most important changes in modern Olympic history.
-Simultaneously, the growing relevance of women in the Olympic Movement may be one of the most serious errors of Coubertin, next to that of amateurism.
+Contrasting anachronistic the to understanding of Coubertin, meanwhile the participation of women in the Games are a matter of course.
+This fact may be one of the most important changes in modern Olympic Simultaneously, history. the growing relevance of women in the Olympic Movement may be one of the most serious errors of Coubertin, next to that amateurism.

 In 1935, one year before the XIth Olympic Games of Berlin 1936, Coubertin tried to explain again, and it was to be his last opportunity to do this, what Olympism means.
 At that time, the Olympic Games were established in the world, well known and popular in many modern, civilized nations.
 The German organizers of the Games asked Coubertin to give a speech on world radio for an international audience.
 This speech on "the philosophical basics of modern Olympism" was given in French, but translated into various languages.
 Regrettably, I do not know if it was also translated into Japanese - I suspect, because Japan was an established member of the Olympic family.
-Kano Jigoro had been a member of the IOC since 1909, and in 1912, a
+Kano Jigoro had been a member of the IOC since 1909, and in 1912, a Japanese team had participated first at the Games of Stockholm.
+In Berlin, a major team of 154 Japanese athletes took part, and many Japanese fans visited the Games of Berlin.
+Tokyo had been elected to host the Games of the XIIth Olympiad in 1940.6